 Recovery from depression will depend on the severity, the cause, and the treatment.
 Dogs with mild depression can often be back to their chirpy selves within a few weeks or months.
 More serious depression, requiring medication, may see your dog need six months to a year before being fully recovered.

 It is often useful to read first-hand accounts from other owners who have gone through dealing with a dog with depression, plus see commonly asked questions answered by trained professionals.
-For more details, check out our guides to depression related conditions.

 How Is Depression Similar in Dogs and Humans?